wowthemesnet/mundana-theme-jekyll/_posts/2020-05-23-first-open-source-contribution.markdown

 # How did it start?

 After working for a while on my own iOS projects, I wanted to try working on bigger ones.
-I have always had contributing to open source big codebases on my list but there was always a reason for me to push it for later thinking it will need a lot of time or I'm not good enough for it or ready.
+I have always had "contributing to open source big codebases" on my list but there was always a reason for me to push it for later, thinking it will need a lot of time or I'm not good enough for it or not ready yet.
 In college, I wanted to apply to GSoC but eventually ended up not doing it (which I regret now), after following alot of code bases and people who are contribuiting to open source code and gaining some confidence to go for it I came across a program for open source contribtuion online while browsing my twitter feeds (Thanks to one of my favourite developers Julia Evans who tweeted about it @b0rk) and this is where it all started.

 The program is called Outreachy and the whole purpose of it is to encourage more people to kick off their open source journies and pick a project that they contribute to full-time for 3 months and get paid.
 The great thing about Outreachy , is that they are really inclusive and they stress in every occassion on the importance of building a supportive community that's open for all and that encourages underepresented individuals in tech to participate, the community organisers are responsive and so is the maintainers/mentors responsible for each project depending on which one you pick.